Skip to main content

 We are doing everything we can to reduce the environmental impacts of our operations and have already made good progress.

-Reduction in waste sent to landfill
+Reduction in non-hazardous waste to landfill since 2014

 Reducing our energy use

 These include upgrading lighting, updating heating and installing networked building management systems.
-We expect to spend about the same again over the next five years to help us hit our target of net zero.

 On-site deployment of renewables and low-carbon technology